zonehun/homebridge-http-advanced-accessory/README.md

 So the key name is composed of two parts:

 - The kind of action: "get" or "set"
-- The name of the HomeKit Characteristics for that Service (the full list of supported Characteristics can be found here: <https://github.com/mlaanderson/HAP-NodeJS-Types/blob/master/lib/gen/README.md>
+- The name of the HomeKit Characteristics for that Service (the full list of supported Characteristics can be found [HERE](<https://github.com/mlaanderson/HAP-NodeJS-Types/blob/master/lib/gen/README.md>)

 For example to get the value of the SecuritySystemTargetState Characteristic, the key value would be "getSecuritySystemTargetState" while to set it, "setSecuritySystemTargetState"
 The value object has the following JSON format for a **getter** action: